 But there’s a world of difference between basic virtual assistants, which are little more than command and control systems (“lights on”/”lights off”), and the most sophisticated platforms that can contextualise conversations.

-Types of virtual assistants available today
+The types of virtual assistants available today

 You’re probably familiar with at least some of the AI-powered virtual assistants that people are using day to day.
 And a decent chunk of consumers are using them every day – 27%, according to Salesforce Research.
 This figure is only likely to rise further as they become more integrated into our homes, devices and vehicles.